voltrondata-archive/substrait-python/README.md

 ```
 ## Read the Plan protobuf message using PySubstrait
 ```
-In [8]: import substrait
+In [8]: import pysubstrait

-In [9]: from substrait.proto.pysubstrait.plan_pb2 import Plan
+In [9]: from pysubstrait.proto.pysubstrait.plan_pb2 import Plan

 In [10]: my_plan = Plan()